metrorailings/OwlBlog/content/posts/2022-super-bowl-prep.md

 Jacksonville played Kansas several weeks later, before their bye when they managed to pivot to a higher level.
 So the game can be seen as a somewhat fair comparison to the Philadelphia game earlier in the season.

-The Chiefs pass rush has been impressing for the most part.
-Not only have a number of their blitzes managed to hit home, but all of their key pass rushers have made impact plays at one point or another.
-In the first half alone, George Karlaftis batted down two passes, Carlos Dunlap and Khalen Saunders each sacked the quarterback once, and Chris Jones disrupted a few plays by throwing his weight around in the trenches.
+The Chiefs pass rush has been impressive.
+Not only have a number of their blitzes managed to hit home, but all their key pass rushers made impactful plays at one point or another in the first half alone - George Karlaftis successfully batted down two passes, Carlos Dunlap and Khalen Saunders each sacked the quarterback once, and Chris Jones singlehandedly disrupted a few plays.